bdthemes/ultimate-post-kit/readme.txt

 0. **[Alter Grid](https://postkit.pro/demo/alter-grid/)** - The Alter Grid widget let you make the best use of classical blog style that shows every details arranged neatly on the layout.
 You can easily create stunning blog homepage utilizing the layout style of this elementor addon.
 Best for news portals, gaming sites, lifestyle blogs.
 See the demo
 0. **[Amox Grid](https://postkit.pro/demo/amox-grid/)** - The Amox Grid is a powerful yet minimalistic post grid tool developed by the Ultimate Post Kit plugin.
 It has a default hover style that shifts the background into a custom designs once hovered.
 See the demo
 0. **[Elite Grid](https://postkit.pro/demo/elite-grid/)** - The Elite Grid widget lets you design beautiful blog posts with high end graphics and unique title style with excerpt.
 While displaying posts with detailed information, this elementor addon keeps its focus on the author, gives you enough space to highlight the author.
 See the demo
+0. **[Gratis Grid](https://postkit.pro/demo/gratis-grid/)** - Introduce your audience to a modern website with the Gratis Grid's eye-catchy post layouts.
+The grid can display your post category, title, meta, and show more button inside a evenly proportional grid interface, making your posts more attractive and informative.
 0. **[Hazel Grid](https://postkit.pro/demo/hazel-grid/)** - The Hazel Grid widget is one of the most prominent post tool by the Ultimate Post Kit plugin.
 It presents a simple style, omitting excessive detailing and rather boost its appearance through high quality graphics.
 It's fun to use this elementor addon for post related blog sites.
 See the demo
 0. **[Maple Grid](https://postkit.pro/demo/maple-grid/)** - The Maple Grid widget has a unique post layout that maximizes the delivery of blog information.
 It shows every detail of a post including tags, categories, and post type.
 Design news covers, lifestyle blogs, showdowns, inaugurations, and more.
 See the demo
 0. **[Ramble Grid](https://postkit.pro/demo/ramble-grid/)** - The Ramble Grid is a different type of widget.
 It offers a layout resembling a blank canvas with a minimum amount of detail until you hover and discover everything it contains.
 While users can enjoy enough white area, all info related to the post will reveal upon hover.
 See the demo